not-matthias/interpreter-pattern/README.md

-# interpreter-pattern
+# Interpreter Pattern
-Presentation about the interpreter design pattern.
+Writeup about the interpreter design pattern.